caporaso-lab/2024-q2-ITN-Workshop/book/06-provenance.md

-Without referring back to the earlier sections of the tutorial, but rather using your memory or information from the results that you've generated, describe all filtering steps that were applied to the feature table in the order that we applied them.
+Without referring back to the earlier sections of the tutorial, but rather using your memory or information from the results that you've generated, describe all the steps that were applied to the feature table in the order that we applied them.
 ```